spencerrung/spencerrung/README.md

 <img src="./assets/section-01.svg" alt="01 Hello" width="100%" />

-I'm Spencer a developer and self-hosting enthusiast making useful and less useful thing to pollute my homelab with.
+I'm Spencer a developer and self-hosting enthusiast making useful and less useful things to pollute my homelab with.

 Right now I'm also figuring out how agents and "agentic" solutions can become capable infrastructure components instead of another disposable demo.